Asthma

 Different coloured inhalers

 Inhalers are common treatments for asthma.
-These are a device which administers the medicine by breathing it in.
+These are devices that administer medicine by inhalation.

-Asthma inhalers can deliver a dry powder or an aerosol spray, which requires different techniques to take them.
-Your doctor will show you the correct technique to take your inhaler.
+Asthma inhalers can deliver either a dry powder or an aerosol spray, which requires different techniques for use.
+Your doctor will demonstrate the correct technique for using your inhaler.

 Inhalers are grouped by action and colour coded to denote their mechanism.